antonioerh/doit-task-manager/README.md

-# Doit (Final Project) — CS50x
+# Doit
-A task management web application I built as a final project for [CS50x: Introduction to Computer Science](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science)
+A task management web application.

 ## Description:
-"Doit" is a web-based task management application built to help users organize their daily lives efficiently.
+"Doit" is a web-based task management application I built to help users organize their daily lives efficiently.
 The project uses Python (Flask) and SQLite for the backend, with HTML, CSS, JavaScript, and Bootstrap handling the frontend.

-I chose this project because it presented a manageable challenge, allowing me to focus on consolidating the core technologies learned during CS50.
-My goal was to bridge the gap between server-side logic and user interface design without being overwhelmed by entirely unfamiliar tools.

 ## Built with
 - ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)